Discover object storage with the gcloud tool

 What's next

-- Work through Cloud Storage Quickstart using the Trusted Cloud console.
+- Work through Cloud Storage Quickstart using the Cloud de Confiance console.

 - Read the Cloud Storage product overview.